alleyinteractive/fieldmanager-zoninator/README.md

 ## Using Fieldmanager for Zoninator

-This plugin provides an addition context for Fieldmanager allowing you to add your fields and groups to the draggable items in Zoninator's administration page, along with an AJAX-based update button to edit them in situ.
+This plugin provides an additional context for Fieldmanager allowing you to add your fields and groups to the draggable items in Zoninator's administration page, along with an AJAX-based update button to edit them in situ.
 To use, enable this plugin (and Fieldmanager), and do:

 ```
 $fm = new Fieldmanager_Group( array(